 Hi beautiful people!

 Do not go there to get exploited and to work shitty jobs.
-What helped me along my journey was going there without any expectations and totally mind free.
+What helped me along my journey was going there without any expectations and entirely mind free.
 What you need to remember through your journey is the art of being PRESENT.
-So called living in the present moment.
+So-called living in the present moment.
 Here and now.
-You see, we humans are very strange beings.
-We stress about the future all the time, we cling onto past experiences, and if you think about it does it really make sense to do such thing?
+You see, we humans are extraordinary beings.
+We stress about the future all the time, we cling onto past experiences, and if you think about it does it make sense to do such a thing?
 You cannot change the past, it has already happened, and the future is too uncertain.
 When you aren’t being present you become a victim of time.
 Your mind is pulled into the past or future, or both.
 You start to vibrate on lower frequencies and cannot make the best out of your everyday life.
-Enough for the present moment for now, I will explain it deeper in another post.
+Enough for the present moment, for now, I will explain it deeper in another post.
 Don’t stress, don’t pressure things and be patient.

-Have you heard about the backwards law?
+Have you heard about the backward law?
 A concept created and popularized by the western philosopher Alan Watts.
-Simply put, the backwards law is a paradoxical theory which states that the more you focus on something the less the chance that you will succeed.
+Simply put, the backward law is a paradoxical theory which states that the more you focus on something the less the chance that you will succeed.
 The harder you try to do something the less you are to accomplish it.
 The more that you pursue feeling better all the time, the more dissatisfied you end up being.
 Now, you cannot apply this to every aspect of your life.
 But try to remember it and use it sometimes when times get difficult.
-Simply step back, observe and let things sort themself out.
+Just step back, observe and let things sort themselves out.

 Find a job offer that suits your needs.
-Housekeeping sucks,dishwashing sucks, working in a laundry room sucks.
+Housekeeping sucks dishwashing sucks, working in a laundry room sucks.
 Best jobs offers are found in the hospitality environment.
 Such are bussers, servers, bartenders and anything that includes tips.
-These are the job offers that will get you the best money for the least time.
+These are the job offers that will get you the best money for the last time.

 What I did is spend a lot of time in the woods and swim in the cold waters of Tahoe every single day!
 You have to make the best of every day because this experience doesn’t last that much, and it is such a great opportunity.
 It gets you out of your comfort zone, and this is the place where we grow as individuals and create ourselves.

-Afterall our belief system plays a major part in our lives.
+After all our belief system plays a significant part in our lives.
 You are what you BELIEVE you are.
-If you believe that you will be a housekeeper and work for shitty wage in a shitty hotel, then what do you expect?
+If you believe that you will be a housekeeper and work for a shitty wage in a shitty hotel, then what do you expect?
 My last experience was a big experiment for me.

 I went to the states at the last moment and worked in a cafe washing dishes.
 This went on for a month and I was pissed.
-In my head I knew that I was capable of doing something much more and that I had a big potential.
-Couple of days later I began working for a luxury club bartending and serving.
+In my head, I knew that I was capable of doing something much more and that I had a significant potential.
+A couple of days later I began working for a luxury club bartending and serving.
 How crazy is that?
 Before coming to the states I visualized in my head such thing.
 That I will work in a luxurious place with rich people.

-I suggest you to read two books that will help you along your future journey in life.
+I suggest you read two books that will help you along your future journey in life.

 Always try to find the cheapest accommodation.
 No more than 100$ per week!